ngmor/attack-of-the-franka/README.md

  - add_attached_lightsaber (std_srvs.srv.Empty): add the lightsaber attached to the end-effector to the planning scene as an attached collision object.
  - look_for_enemy (std_srvs.srv.Empty): check for any enemies detected in the planning scene and begins to calculate how to attack if possible
  - reset_allies (std_srvs.srv.Empty): updates the position of the allies in the planning scene to current

-### List of all nodes and launchfiles and what they do:
-#### Package Name: attack_of_the_franka
-    Type: ament_python
-#### Nodes:
-- camera_processor.py
-    - Performs image processing for ally and enemy detection based on color.
-    - Gets workspace area transforms and the robot transform
-- common.py
-    - A common library for functions/values used by all nodes
-- robot_control.py
-    - Runs the state machine related to motion and interacts with our moveit_interface API to plan and attack enemies.
-It processes camera information to locate allies and enemies and provides helpful services to do a variety of tasks with the lightsaber and blocks interaction. simple_move
-    - Controls robot and planning scene using the moveit_interface API.
-#### Launchfiles:
-- realsense.launch.py
-    - Launches the nodes needed to read in information from the RealSense camera and april tags to recognize the table and block locations relative to the robot base
-- robot.launch.py
-    - Launches the robot_control node and other programs to view the rviz simulation of the franka robot
-- attach_of_the_franka.launch.py
-    - combines the above two launch files to set up all the nodes needed to run the services and nodes needed to attack enemies moveit_testing.launch.py
-- Launches the moveit launch file as well as out testing node named simple_move

-### Any other information, as appropriate (lessons learned, future work):
-#### Lessons Learned:

-#### Future Work:
-Future work we would like to incorporate would be to have more robust movements that could take the distance from an ally to adjust its swing waypoints.
-We would also like to adjust our gripper to be able to turn the lightsaber on when it picks it up.